Saturday, 1 August 2009

 3, William Comerford, a son, of whom now.

 4, Edmund Comerford, a juror in Ballinakill in 1823.

 5, Edward Comerford, brewer, of Ballinakill, living in the 1820s, of whom after his brother William.

 The third child:

 WILLIAM COMERFORD (?born ca 1772).
 He moved from Ballinakill, Co Laois, to Laragh, Co Wicklow, where he was the proprietor of a flour mill.
-He married Ellen ... and they had seven children:
+He married Ellen … and they were the parents of seven children:

 4, (The Revd) William Comerford, a Vincentian priest.

 7, John Comerford, who married A… Ellis and had at least four children: